 Download MP3 [47:07]

 Joseph Walsh is a professor of social work and affiliate professor of psychology at Virginia Commonwealth University.
 He has been a direct service practitioner in the field of mental health since 1974, first in a psychiatric hospital and later in community mental health center settings.
 He has specialized in services to persons with serious mental illness and their families.
 Joe came to VCU in 1993 and teaches courses in generalist practice, clinical practice, human behavior, and research.
 He continues to provide direct services to clients at the University’s Center for Psychological Services.
-He has published widely in social work and related journals on topics related to clinical practice, and is the author of numerous books, including Theories for direct social work Practice (2010), Clinical case management with persons having mental illness: A relationship-based perspective (2000), and The social worker and psychotropic medication: Toward effective collaboration with mental health clients, families, and providers (2006).
+He has published widely in social work and related journals on topics related to clinical practice, and is the author of numerous books, including Theories for Direct Social Work Practice (2014), Mental health in social work: a casebook on diagnosis and strengths-based assessment, DSM-5 Update (2014) Clinical case management with persons having mental illness: A relationship-based perspective (2000), and The social worker and psychotropic medication: toward effective collaboration with clients, families, and providers (2013).
 Joe was the 1998 recipient of the National Mental Health Association’s George Goodman Brudney and Ruth P. Brudney Social Work Award, given annually to recognize significant contributions to the care and treatment of persons with mental illness.

 Transcript [pdf download ]